moggieuk/Happy-Hare/README.md

     <li>4b.
 Toolhead Homing: MMU will home the end of the filament to the toolhead sensor up to a maximum distance of 'toolhead_homing_max'.
 Note that the endstop name "mmu_toolhead" is automatically created by Happy Hare if a toolhead sensor is present.
 Since the toolhead sensor is inside the extruder the transition moves detailed below will be employed.</li>
   </ul>

+> [!IMPORTANT]
-> **Note** Of the three methods, and for reasons discussed later in transition move, a toolhead sensor positioned past the extruder gears is the most accurate and reliable.
+Of the three methods, and for reasons discussed later in transition move, a toolhead sensor positioned past the extruder gears is the most accurate and reliable.

 **4-5.
 Transition Move:** Depending on the toolhead homing option employed the transition move can occur during the homing (toolhead sensor) or in the subsequent move, but in both cases it aims to reliabily get the filament through the extruder gears given the options selected by the user on whether synchronized gear and extruder movement is permitted or whther they should be independent.